March 24 2022 | 11 Min Read

 International transport law firm, Watson Farley & Williams, describes the scale of the problem succinctly: “Scope 3 … will require collaboration across the entire value chain for compliance to be achieved. … The changes required will be multi-faceted, ranging from sustainability (business operations) to power (sourcing green energy) and, crucially, to transportation (shipping operations).”

 Over a third of North American companies have set broad greenhouse gas targets, but a vanishingly small number have set targets for Scope 3 emissions, Reuters reports.
-If the SEC’s emissions reporting requirements do come into effect, those targets will have to be set — and measurable — somewhere between 2023 and 2026.
+If the SEC’s emissions reporting requirements were to have come into effect, those targets will have to be set — and measurable — somewhere before 2026.

 Where do you go next & how do you get there?